BlockIslands/Void/README.md

 # Void
-A simple Minecraft server that only sends the bare minimum data to keep the client connected.
+A simple, ephemeral Minecraft server that only sends the bare minimum data to keep the client connected.